Table of Contents

 Metastasis of malignant melanoma can occur by lymphatic or by hematogenous spread.
 As a consequence of locoregional spread, metastases can appear elsewhere on the patient’s skin (satellite metastases).
 The liver, skeleton, and brain are among locations where distant metastases are commonly found.

 The ABCDE mnemonic is a popular method for the early detection of melanoma.
-Nevi that meet 1 or more of the following criteria should undergo further evaluation with a reflected-light microscope (dermatoscopy).
+Nevi that meet one or more of the following criteria should undergo further evaluation with a reflected-light microscope (dermatoscopy).

 - A (asymmetry) = asymmetric shape